tzontzy13/IN3063-CW/README.md

 -run "python start.py" file

 HOW TO RUN TASK 3
--cd into / open task 3 folder
+Disclaimer: Please ignore the UserWarnings when running the below python files -cd into / open task 3 folder
 -run "python task3_sgd.py" for the same architecture as task 2 -run "python task3_cnn.py" for the convolutional architecture